jupaol/NCastor/Readme.md

 - Allowing you to set assembly information to your assemblies
 - Auto increment build and revision version (if using Hudson)

+### Building Special Projects (the output of a special project is usually all the files you want to package like a Windows App proj) ###

+- You can specify individual building paths for special projects

 ### Running tests with: ###

 - NUnit